 Avoid resellers who try to impress you with jargon and who immediately start talking about equipment and program features.
-Your focus during the interview should be on what applications the consultant can provide and how he or she can help you benefit from them-not on details.
+Your focus during the interview should be on what applications the consultant can provide and how he or she

 Is the consultant a good fit?